 If you return to your current voting state, you'll already be a registered voter and will just need to update your information.
-But if you've moved to a new state, you'll need to register to vote.
+But if you've moved to a new state, you'll need to register to vote in that state..